kvalle/greetr/blogpost.md

 The first thing we do is to add another "site directory" for Python to use.
 This is the directory where we have installed all of Greetr's dependencies under virtualenv.
 We need to add this as a site directory explicitly because Apache won't know to use the `greetr` environment.
+Also notice that the directory is somewhere under your home folder, so make sure you change `your-user` with whatever your username happens to be.

 Secondly, we add the location of `greetr` to Pythons system path.
 We need to do this in order to be able to import the `greetr` modules, both from the wsgi-file, aswell as from within `greetr` itself.